 Like Beer Bread, Cottage Cheese Dill Bread is the kind of loaf you bake up a few hours before a meal.
-It’s a quick bread, so there’s no rising time.
+It’s a quick bread (no yeast), so there’s no rising time.
 And if you have cottage cheese in the refrigerator there’s a good chance you have all the other ingredients as well.

 The original Cottage Cheese Dill Bread recipe is from The Enchanted Broccoli Forest.
 It is double my version and baked in a 9×5 inch loaf pan.
 We only need small loaves, so my version is an 8×4 inch loaf.

 I could have gone with an even smaller pan such as around 3x5 or maybe even a little square dish, but at the end of the day it probably doesn't matter because this bread is so flexible.
 Whatever you bake it in, even a round cake pan, would be great.
 As for taste, it has a little sweetness to it, but it’s definitely not sweet enough for dessert.
 It's more of a side dish bread.

 - 1 cup all-purpose flour (130 grams)